AnuragThePathak/News-Feed-App/CONTRIBUTING.md

         > git commit -m 'commit-message'

+  7) **Push the changes**

+After commiting the changes you have to push these changes into your remote repo using the below command

+        > git push origin <feature_branch_name>

-  7) **Raise a Pull Request**
+  8) **Raise a Pull Request**

-After commiting the changes come back to this repository and you will reload this repo, you will then an option which says
+After pushing the changes come back to this repository and reload this repo, you will then find an option that says

 **"Compare and Pull request"**

-Click on that and you will have to give the title and description of the changes you made
+Click on that and you will have to give the title and description of the changes you made and finally click on the **Create pull request** button

    **Thats It you have successfully made your contribution 🎉**